How to Have a Sustainable Thanksgiving

-We don’t recommend trying to convince your poultry-loving friends that the soy-based bird on the table is the real deal, unless you’re a group of vegetarians (which we’re fans of!).
-What you can do though, is be more conscious in the turkey you do select.
+We don’t recommend trying to convince your poultry-loving friends that the soy-based bird on the table is the real deal, unless you’re a group of vegetarians!
+While we won’t go into the problems many soy-based alternative meats possess (GMOs, glyphosate, etc.), we encourage you to be discerning when it comes to your main course.
+If you are vegan/vegetarian, consider a nourishing meal that leaves out meat alternatives, and if you do consume meat, try to be more conscious in the turkey you do select.
 Try hitting up a local farm and buying “farm fresh” rather than the factory-farmed and hormone-induced options available at chain stores.
 These birds are mostly always raised in humane conditions, and are fed food meant for their diets.
 Some grocery chains do offer a selection of farm fresh meats, but be aware of what the labels mean.
 You might see labels such as “grass-fed”, which sounds awesome, but it doesn’t apply to poultry since birds don’t graze.
 You can look for labels such as non-GMO fed, local, pasture-raised and organic.

 This year, try cracking open a bottle of some locally-brewed beer, or wine that was made in a nearby wine region.
 Once again, you’ll be supporting the local economy, and it might be a fun experiment to try with your guests.
 I’m sure everyone would be up for a taste test!

 The Décor and Utensils